Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

     print(y)
 ```

-The parser will generate the following abstract syntax tree:
+The parser will generate the an abstract sysntax tree that looks *similar* but not exact to the following:

 ```
 #S(PY-MODULE